TREEcg/LDES-Action/README.md

   scheduled:
     runs-on: ubuntu-latest
     steps:
-      # Check out the repository so it can read the files inside of it and do other operations
+      # Check out the repository, so it can read the files inside it and do other operations
       - name: Check out repo
         uses: actions/checkout@v2
-      # Fetch dataset, write data to json, push data to the repo and setup GitHub Pages
+      # Fetch, fragment and write data + deploy to GitHub Pages
       - name: Fetch and write data
         uses: TREEcg/gh-action-republish-ldes@development
         with:
-          # url you want to fetch
+          # url you want to fetch data from
           url: 'https://smartdata.dev-vlaanderen.be/base/gemeente'
           # output directory name
           storage: 'output'